chrisnoonan98675/site/README.md

 # Beta documentation

 To add a "beta" label to a topic, add `layout: beta` to its front matter.
+Note that `layout` and `beta` must appear on the same line.
 For example:

     ---
     layout: beta